 9 energy-saving tips for your small business

 What do organic wholefoods cafes and tattoo parlours have in common?
-More than just their customer base, they’re both small businesses racking up sizable energy bills!
+More than just their customer base, they’re both small businesses racking up sizeable energy bills!

 1. Ditch desktops for laptops.
 Because laptops store energy in a battery, they don’t have to stay plugged in like desktops do, and whilst not an option for everyone, making the switch can save you big bucks on your energy bill (especially if there are a lot of them!)
-If, however, your small business relies on desktop computers, remind staff to turn them off at night and not to sleep, so you’re not paying to power them when they’re not in use.
+If, however, your small business relies on desktop computers, remind staff to power them off at night and not just to hit sleep.
+That way you’re not paying to power them when they’re not in use.

 2. Consider going solar.
-Solar energy is all the rage, and for good reason.
+Solar energy is on the rise, and for good reason.
 It’s not only beneficial to the environment, but means you’ll need less power from the grid, saving you big bucks on your energy.
 While upfront costs can be intimidating, a green business loan can help you afford the set up costs, so you can see savings down the track.

 3. Unplug appliances at the wall.
 That’s right!
-Appliances can use power even when they’re not on.
-This is called stand-by power, and can actually contribute more to your energy bill than you think.
+Appliances can use power even when they’re not on or in use.
+This is called stand-by or 'phantom' power, and can actually contribute more to your energy bill than you think.
 Make sure you’re unplugging appliances when you’re not using them so you’re not paying more than you have to (we’re looking at you, laundromats!)

 4. Insulate walls and ceilings.
 It’s never too late to insulate, and it’ll cost you less than paying for air conditioning or heating.
 Install reflective or bulk insulation depending on the weather near your small business to keep staff, clients and customers comfortable without breaking the bank.

 5. Switch to energy-efficient lighting.
-According to Your Energy Savings, lighting costs can make up 15% of your energy bill ?
-If you thought you were saving by picking out cheap, stock standard light bulbs, think again, because they’ll likely need more energy to power.
+Did you know that lighting accounts for 18-40% of energy usage in most commercial premises?
+If you thought you were saving by picking out cheap, stock standard light bulbs, think again because they’ll likely need more energy to power.
 Replace these with LED or CFL lights, which both last longer and use up much less electricity.

 6. Turn off lights when you leave the room.
 It’s a no-brainer and something we’ve been told since we were children: if you’re leaving the room, turn off the lights!
 In a small business with many storage rooms, meeting spaces and communal areas, it’s easy to lose track of what rooms need lighting, so try installing motion sensor lights in areas you’re not spending most of the day in.